CMU-Vis-2022/CMU-Data-Viz-Final-Project-Serina-Tran/README.md

 Team member: Serina Tran

+Link to application/webpage:
 https://observablehq.com/d/c21fc685b1adfb8f@590

-View this notebook in your browser by running a web server in this folder.
+View this in your browser by running a web server in this folder.
 For
 example:

 ~~~sh